cysouw/diathesis/text/c08_preverbs.md

 - Er giftet lauthals gegen die feindliche Übernahme.
 :::

-Finally, there are few incidental examples of preverbs added to a prepositional root, but they will not further be discussed here (e.g. *begegnen* 'to meet' from *gegen* 'against', *erobern* 'to conquer' from *ober‑* 'higher up', or *erwidern* 'to reply' from *wider* 'against').
+Finally, there are a few incidental examples of preverbs added to a prepositional root, but they will not further be discussed here (e.g. *begegnen* 'to meet' from *gegen* 'against', *erobern* 'to conquer' from *ober‑* 'higher up', or *erwidern* 'to reply' from *wider* 'against').

 ## Deponent verbs without alternation {#sec:preverb-deponent}

 Verbs with preverbs frequently grammaticalise into a more specific meaning.
 For example, the verb *graben* 'to dig' and *begraben* 'to bury' are still semantically related and show a symmetrical applicative diathesis (see [@sec:preverb-applicative-in-antipassive]).
-However the meaning of the prefixed verb *begraben* has become semantically restricted to the digging of a grave [@next].
+However, the meaning of the prefixed verb *begraben* has become semantically restricted to the digging of a grave [@next].
 As a general rule, it seems to be the preverbal variant that shows more semantic drift.

 ::: ex
 a.
 Ich grabe ein Loch (für meinen Hund).
 b.
 Ich begrabe meinen Hund (in einem Loch).
 :::

 It is common that such diachronic developments lead to pairs of verbs that semantically are not related anymore [@next].
-In the extreme case, the original root of the preverbal verb does not (anymore) in contemporary German [@nnext].
+In the extreme case, the original root of the preverbal verb does not exist (anymore) in contemporary German [@nnext].

 ::: ex
-Preverbal verbs with existing roots, though no semantic relationship
+Preverbal verbs with existing roots, but without semantic relationship to this root

 - *gefallen, gehören, geraten*
 - *bekommen, benehmen, berichten, beschaffen, bestehen, bestimmen, bevorstehen, beweisen*